JeromeDesseaux/url_shortener/README.md

 # How to run

-This project is "deployement ready".
+This project is "deployment ready".
 You should be able to run it executing the command `docker-compose up` (Please first install docker & docker-compose)

 # License